 In pastoralist and agro-pastoralist households in East Africa, livestock not cash are usually the main financial asset.
-Animals are sold to buy grain and to meet other domestic needs, and animals also provide food, especially milk, for direct human consumption.
 Although often viewed by central policy makers as irrational or backward, the ownership of large herds in dryland areas has a sound economic basis.
-In Karamoja, people manage their herds "...more like an investment portfolio.
+In Karamoja, people manage their herds, "... more like an investment portfolio.
 The primary management objective is to increase the value of their portfolio.
 Income is generated in the form of capital gains, not from the sale of livestock.
-When pastoralists sell animals, they are simply monetizing capital gains ...75 Therefore, an asset (livestock)-based approach to understanding poverty and livelihoods is particularly useful in pastoralist areas, as is an understanding of how household livestock assets change over time and why.6 Livestock are also central to social capital in pastoralist areas, and enable a complex range of transactions, social networks, and insurance.
-Across East Africa and the Horn of Africa, pastoralists' own descriptions of wealth and poverty focus on livestock ownership, not income, and a wealthy household owns relatively large numbers of animals.7
+When pastoralists sell animals, they are simply monetizing capital gains ..."
+(Rockmann et al., 2016).
+Therefore, an asset (livestock)-based approach to understanding poverty and livelihoods is particularly useful in pastoralist areas, as is an understanding of how household livestock assets change over time and why (Little et al., 2008).
+Livestock are also central to social capital in pastoralists areas, and enable a complex range of transactions, social networks and insurance.
+Across East Africa and the Horn of Africa, pastoralist's own descriptions of wealth and poverty focus on livestock ownership, not income, and a wealthy household owns relatively large numbers of animals (e.g. Potkanksi, 1999).

 In the same way that a poverty line or income threshold is used in conventional poverty assessments, a "livestock threshold" can be used in pastoralist areas.
 The use of livestock thresholds dates back to the late 1960s, and an assumption that a minimum number and type of animals were needed to provide food to meet the needs of a pastoralist household.
-Using estimates of herd production, especially milk production, early livestock threshold analysis calculated figures of between 4 to 5 TLU per person,8 equivalent to about 6 to 7 cattle, or 40 to 50 goats per person.9 However, these early studies assumed that there was minimal sale of livestock in exchange for cereals, and so minimal market engagement.
+Using estimates of herd production, especially milk production, early livestock threshold analysis calculated figures of between 4 to 5 Tropical Livestock Units (TLU) per person (Pratt and Gwynne, 1977), equivalent to about 6 to 7 cattle, or 40 to 50 goats per person.
+However, these early studies assumed that there was minimal sale of livestock in exchange for cereals, and so minimal market engagement.
 Later studies took account of changes to pastoralist systems due to population growth, declining access to rangeland, increasing sales of livestock, and other trends.
-In these more market-based forms of pastoralism and agro-pastoralism, the calculation of a threshold herd depended not only on milk production and the direct consumption of livestock products, but also on the terms of trade between livestock and cereals.
+In these more market-based forms of pastoralism and agropastoralism, the calculation of a threshold herd depended not only on milk production and the direct consumption of livestock products, but also on the terms of trade between livestock and cereals.
 In these contexts, the livestock thresholds were often in the range of 2.5 to 3.5 TLU/person, but with variations according to local market values for livestock and grain.